WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Experiments and Results

-To evaluate the hint generation capabilities of LLMs across different scenarios, we examine four approaches: \texttt{Vanilla-wA}, \texttt{Vanilla-woA}, \texttt{FTwA}, and \texttt{FTwoA} where \texttt{wA} means With Answer and \texttt{woA} means Without Answer.
-We test these models on the \datasetname test to assess the impact of finetuning and the inclusion of answers in the prompt.
+To evaluate the hint generation capabilities of LLMs across different scenarios, we examine four approaches including \texttt{Vanilla-wA}, \texttt{Vanilla-woA}, \texttt{FTwA}, and \texttt{FTwoA}, where \texttt{FT} stands for Finetuned, \texttt{wA} denotes With Answer, and \texttt{woA} means Without Answer.
+We test these models on the \datasetname test set to analyze the impact of finetuning, the inclusion of answers in the prompt, and their overall effectiveness in generating informative hints.

-Figure~\ref{fig:model_length_rank} illustrates that as LLMs decrease in size and hint generation capability, the length of the generated hints increases.
+Figure~\ref{fig:model_length_rank} illustrates that as LLMs increase in their size and hint generation capability, the length of the generated hints decreases.
 This supports our observation made in Section~\ref{ss:data_analysis} of an inverse correlation between hint length and hint quality.
 Additionally, hints produced by finetuned models are generally shorter than those from vanilla models, indicating that finetuned models may generate higher-quality hints.
 Moreover, hints in the answer-aware scenarios are shorter compared to those in answer-agnostic scenarios, suggesting that \textit{when the answer is provided along with the question, LLMs are able to produce more effective hints.}

 Table~\ref{tbl:model_performance} presents the quality of generated hints, evaluated with methods such as relevance, readability, convergence, answer leakage degree, and familiarity.
 The results indicate that more powerful LLMs are capable of generating more relevant hints.
 Regarding readability, GPT-4 exhibits the highest quality, followed closely by LLaMA-3.1-405b and LLaMA-3.1-70b, while LLaMA-3.1-8b shows the lowest readability.
 It also demonstrates that more powerful LLMs can generate more readable hints.
 Additionally, finetuned models consistently outperform their vanilla counterparts, and answer-aware prompts yield better results compared to answer-agnostic prompts for readability and familiarity.
-The answer leakage degree indicates that the prompt we use is effective in preventing LLMs from including answers, their synonyms or very similar terms in the generated hints, as the results closely align with those of \datasetname shown in Table~\ref{tbl:quality_wiki_triviahg}.
+The answer leakage degree indicates that the prompt we use is effective in preventing LLMs from directly including answers, their synonyms or very similar terms in the generated hints, as the results closely align with those of \datasetname shown in Table~\ref{tbl:quality_wiki_triviahg}.